hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/053_hints_on_practical_spirituality.md

 is one's special method, even one's wife need not know; the father need not know the son's.
 But they all have to do these.
 And there is nothing occult about these things.
 The word "occult" has no bearing on them.
-Near the Gangâ thousands and thousands of people may be seen daily sitting on its banks breathing and concentrating with closed eyes.
+Near the Gangā thousands and thousands of people may be seen daily sitting on its banks breathing and concentrating with closed eyes.
 There may be two reasons that make certain practices impracticable for the generality of mankind.
 One is, the teachers hold that the ordinary